usubalang/usuba/_posts/2020-08-16-future-work.md

 ## mslicing on general purpose registers

-In Section Monomorphization, we mentioned that the lack of x86-64 instruction to shift 4 16-bit works in a single 64-bit register prevents us from parallelizing Rectangle's vsliced implementation on general purpose registers.
+In Section Monomorphization of the [Evaluation post]({{ site.baseurl }}{% post_url 2020-08-09-eval %}), we mentioned that the lack of x86-64 instruction to shift 4 16-bit works in a single 64-bit register prevents us from parallelizing Rectangle's vsliced implementation on general purpose registers.

 In practice though, the `_pdep_u64` intrinsic could be used to interleave several inputs of vsliced Rectangle in the same 64-bit